Shreyash606/Shreyash606/README.md

 <h1 align="center">Hi 👋, I'm Shreyash Thakare</h1>
-<h3 align="center">A passionate Software Developer.
+<h3 align="center">Using Technology to solve problems and make an impact.
 Graduate Student at University of Texas at Arlington</h3>

 - 📫 Reach out to me - **shreyashthakrey606@gmail.com**